 suicideTALK is a good starting point for those who would like to learn more about suicide and attitudes surrounding the issue.
 Many participants go on to attend a safeTALK.

 We regularly run training courses in Brighton & Hove that anyone can book onto.
 Please check our list of upcoming courses and make a booking by clicking the Eventbrite link below.
 Payment can be made by PayPal, credit card, cheque or invoice.

 This is a cost-effective way of delivering the training in your own venue.
 One trainer delivers the suicideTALK session, which lasts 60 to 90 minutes with no breaks.
-Please contact our office (email@example.com) for a quote, available dates or more information.
+Please contact us at firstname.lastname@example.org for a quote, available dates or more information.

 "Suicide is everyone's business; it devastates so many lives no matter who you are, where you work or where you live.
 We want to use every method available to us to make Sussex, and beyond, a place where people thinking about suicide are supported and helped in their workplace and their community."